 Building on a long history of support for neighborhoods, we direct grant resources to a small number of:

 We support community-based organizations engaged in economic development and community development financial institutions that aid those organizations with loans and other forms of support for socially beneficial development.
 We also support seasoned and effective community development organizations poised to work at greater scale or to take on new challenges.
-We believe that seeding early investment in commercial corridors and industrial clusters and providing support to creative placemaking initiatives, particularly when responsive to community needs, can help to spur comprehensive community and economic development.
+We believe that seeding early investment in commercial corridors and industrial clusters and providing support to creative placemaking and placekeeping initiatives, particularly when responsive to community needs, can help to spur comprehensive community and economic development.

 Measurement & Evaluation